Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ### Discord ACE Permissions

-EasyAdmin's Discord Bot seamlessly integrates Discord roles into FiveM's ACE system, these can be used like normal groups:
+EasyAdmin's Discord bot seamlessly integrates Discord roles into FiveM's ACE system, these can be used like normal groups:

 ```
 add_ace role:604749064436711444 easyadmin allow